vineeth-t/Know-about-tanay/README.md

-# Know-about-tanay
+# Do-You-Know-about-me

- Quiz on my mentor tanay
+I am Pvr.
+I work at Infosys currently living in Khammam

-Tanay works at microsoft and his goal is to make 100 students get a job in next 6 months.
+This was a CLI app made in repl.it using node.js